What is Frontotemporal Dementia?

 The brain's frontal and temporal lobes are responsible for our social, executive and linguistic cognitive functions.
 This is why frontotemporal dementia is characterised by symptoms such as changes in personality and difficulties with language.

-Frontotemporal dementias can be classified according to the symptoms of the disease, which may be behavioural problems and/or problems with language (aphasia).
-Therefore, we can distinguish between three clinical forms:
+Frontotemporal dementias can be classified based on the symptoms of the disease, such as behavioral problems and/or language problems (aphasia).
+There are three clinical forms of frontotemporal dementia:

-• Semantic variant of primary progressive aphasia: characterised by predominant atrophy of the brain’s left temporal lobe.
+• Semantic variant primary progressive aphasia.
+This is characterised mainly by a loss of semantic knowledge, that is, the meaning of concepts.
 This leads to patients having problems with understanding words and recognising objects or people.

 Subscribe